Accreditation Information

 Accreditation creates a set of quality standards, provides access to federal and state funding, and makes transferring credits easier.

 Click here to view the College's current Statement of Accreditation Status (SAS).
-Accreditation with Middle States Commission on Higher Education (MSCHE) is incumbent upon a college or university's compliance with the Commission's Standards for Accreditation and Requirements for Affiliation, with other topical Commission policies, and with accreditation-relevant aspects of federal education law and policy.
+Accreditation with Middle States Commission on Higher Education is incumbent upon a college or university's compliance with the Commission's Standards for Accreditation and Requirements for Affiliation, with other topical Commission policies, and with accreditation-relevant aspects of federal education law and policy.
 Visit www.msche.org to view these policies, information about the accreditation process and MSCHE expectations, or to file a complaint.

 ACBSP is dedicated to improving the quality of business schools and programs around the world, and ultimately to improving the practice of business in every industry around the world.
 ACBSP offers programs, services, and an accreditation process uniquely focused on teaching excellence and student learning outcomes.